File this in the “Be Careful What You Wish For” folder.

 Whatever; which brings me to the punchline of this story: Forty-five years later, I’m going to skip the eclipse of 2017, even though its path will go right over my head, and I could watch it from our small front yard, without even turning the key in my venerable 2003 Accent.
 All that promised traffic madness: I’ll be free of it.

 Naaah.
-Instead, I’ll be at the Duke Hospital, undergoing a procedure which is supposed to free me of a cache of stones that are growing silently in my kidneys, ominously waiting their chance to plug up a tube inside and send me screaming in pain for the ER, again.
+Instead, I’ll be at the Duke Hospital, undergoing a new procedure which is supposed to vacuum out a cache of stones that are growing silently in my kidneys, ominously waiting their chance to plug up a tube inside and send me screaming in pain for the ER, again.

 With any luck, I’ll be fast asleep at the magic solar moment.
 Maybe I’ll dream about a redcoat on a roadsign.
 And if the procedure does as promised, — well, now THAT will be a true worldly wonder.
 For the rest, they can stick it where the sun don’t shine.
 (And yeah, we used to say that even in 1972.)